gregoriiv/data_preparation/docs/data_preparation/pois.md

 ```
 ##
 ### Temporary Bug Fix
-  Following config set treat the bug issue of pyrosm library
+  Following configuration set treat the bug issue of pyrosm library
   !!!
 DO NOT CHANGE !!!
 ```yaml
 ...